 Some aid stations will include drop-bag support or crew access so you can have your preferred supplies and supportive friends nearby.

-Aid station locations and driving directions can be found on the course map .
+Aid station locations and driving directions can be found by clicking on the names below.

 |Aid Station||From Start/Finish||To Next Aid Station||Crew Access||Drop Bags||Last Lap Cutoff|